Samsinite/ibm-speech-to-text-game-nodejs/article.md

   };
   ```

-Now, the Alchemy API proxy can be created and used like so:
+Here is an example of how to use the Alchemy API proxy object that we just created:
   ```js
   var utils = require('./utils');
   var alchemyProxy = utils.createAlchemyProxy();